Anzac Memorial artwork commemorates century of NSW military service

 To mark the Centenary, a ring set into the floor of the Hall of Service will list the 100 most significant sites of NSW service spanning the state’s military history.

-“This collaboration between Hall and Johnson will continue the word class legacy of the original 1930s creative team, and enable future generations to pause and reflect on the sacrifice of our servicemen and women,” Mr Elliott said.
+“This collaboration between Hall and Johnson will continue the world class legacy of the original 1930s creative team, and enable future generations to pause and reflect on the sacrifice of our servicemen and women,” Mr Elliott said.

 Ms Hall, who has work in every major public art collection in the country and recently represented Australia at the 56th Venice Biennale, said she was honoured to be a part of the Centenary project.